San Francisco SFO Airport Terminal Map

 The departure area, which has an Aquarium, leads to Boarding Gate F, which has 'Kids' Spot' near gate 87A.
 All modes of transportation can be accessed outside levels 1 and 2.

 Recently renovated & expanded Boarding Area E (with LEED Gold certification) now has a long eastern concourse connecting to Boarding Area F, and ten new gates.
 It offers 'The Flight Deck' interactive info & entertainment area, comfortable seating, luxury amenities, free WiFi, 9 work stations, 375 power outlets, yoga room & kids play area, spacious restrooms with private dressing areas, nursing mother's lounges, and great dining & retail options.

 United Airlines Red Carpet Lounge for domestic flights is in Boarding Area F (near gates 68-90).

-NOTE: (Work continues on the T3E project in phases until July 2015: The next phase project includes a connecting concourse between Boarding Areas E & F with new security checkpoint with 'up to' 10 lanes & new wait time tech; three more gates, expanded concessions & amenities - to re-open gradually between July 2014 & July 2015.
-(Meanwhile, a temporary passageway will serve between Boarding areas E & F.) By September 2014, Terminal 3 will also have a new reception area for United's Global Sevices customers and a new check-in area for MileagePlus Premier customers.
+2. Work continues on the T3E project in phases until July 2015: The next phase project includes a connecting concourse between Boarding Areas E & F with new security checkpoint with 'up to' 10 lanes & new wait time tech; three more gates, expanded concessions & amenities will re-open gradually until July 2015.

 Amenities and services inside SFO passenger terminals - most of which are separately listed - include Information booths with language assistance; an abundance of food & drink establishments and shops, business centers, work stations, and more.
 Free phone boards for lodging, transportation & attractions are in the Baggage Claim area of all terminals.
 For paging service call 650.821.8211, then select 2).